 I had a car, not a truck, when I went to the store.
 I had the store cut the remainder of the Masonite so I had two pieces about 33 x 48 inches each.
 They may not go into a car trunk, but will slide through a rear car door and not rise above the seats to obstruct your rear view on the way home.
 (The panel saw at my store is poorly aligned and corners on crosscuts are not square.
 The operator has tried several times to get the management have the saw aligned again, but has been unsuccessful.
 Be aware.)

-is that you buy a sheet of Masonite and a trim board only, which makes for a lower cost.
+Plans for rip guides like this often suggest ripping about 6 or 8 inches from the long side of a sheet of 1/2 inch plywood.
+This is aligned along the edge of a sheet of Masonite.
+That means you may be buying both a sheet of plywood and a sheet of Masonite.
+One advantage to my version is that you buy a sheet of Masonite and a trim board only, which makes for a lower cost.
 (Also, if you are cutting the piece that will actually guide the saw, you will need a means of guaranteeing that cut is perfectly straight.
 That may not be possible in a beginner home workshop.
 The straight trim board will be a big advantage for getting a straight guide without a large table saw the beginner workshop may not have.)

 Center the trim board on the long Masonite piece and clamp with "C" clamps.
 Support this sandwich with enough sawhorses to keep it from bowing.

 Step 2: Attach With Screws

 Step 3: Trim the Excess From Both Sides